Laslovo

 Laslovo (Szentlászló) is a village in Croatia.
 It is connected by the D518 highway.

 Laslovo is mentioned in historical documents in 1475 as a fortress.
 In Laslovo, the Calvinist church was built in 1404.
 In the first population census in 1697, after liberation from the Turks, Laslovo had 10 houses.

 The village has a percentage of ethnic Hungarians among its population.

+History

+Following Ottoman retreat from the region, the Lordship of Erdut was established in 1730, and the village became part of its domain.